ecarracedo/python/webscraping/Web Scraping - RNAV/README_EN.md

-🌐 Este README también está disponible en [Español](README.md)
+🌐 This README is also available in [Spanish](README.md)

 # Travel Agency Scraper in Argentina 🇦🇷

-This project allows extracting information from travel agencies registered on [https://www.agenciasdeviajes.ar/](https://www.agenciasdeviajes.ar/) using `Playwright` in an environment like Google Colab.
+This project allows you to extract information from registered travel agencies in [https://www.agenciasdeviajes.ar/](https://www.agenciasdeviajes.ar/) using `Playwright` in an environment like Google Colab.

 ## 📌 Description

-The script automates navigation through the official travel agency website, searching by province and extracting useful information such as:
+The script automates navigation through the official travel agency page, searching by province and extracting useful information such as:

 - Agency name
 - Phone number